ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 UUID version 6 is a field-compatible version of UUIDv1 {{uuidv1}}, reordered for improved DB locality.
-It is expected that UUIDv6 will primarily be used in contexts where there are existing v1 UUIDs.
+It is expected that UUIDv6 will primarily be used in contexts where UUIDv1 is used.
 Systems that do not involve legacy UUIDv1 SHOULD use UUIDv7 instead.

 Instead of splitting the timestamp into the low, mid, and high sections from